The Ultimate Guide to Backpacking Isle Royale (in Lake Superior)

 TOXIC ALGAL BLOOMS

-Algal blooms seem to be becoming more common for the interior lakes of Isle Royale, and purifying DOES NOT remove toxins from the water.
+Harmful algal blooms seem to be becoming more common in the interior lakes of Isle Royale, and purifying DOES NOT remove toxins from the water.
 Avoid drinking, swimming, and fishing in water that has a cloudy blue cast or looks like “pea soup.”

 MOOSE